 Basic types of sharpening stones

-Diamond whetstones are classified among synthetic stones and are known for their resistance to damage and faster sharpening of knives.
+Diamond sharpening stones are classified among synthetic stones and are known for their resistance to damage and faster sharpening of knives.
 Knives are sharpened dry without applying water or oils.

 Water sharpening stones also called whetstones are among the highest-quality sharpening tools.
 Always use water stones with water.
 Some just need to be immersed in water for a short while, others require staying in the water for a few minutes.
 Keep in mind that the stone should not dry out during sharpening.